oop-group7/portfolio-main/README.md

 ## 🤓 How to Use Our Web Application

 Upon visiting our website, the user will be brought to the login page.
 If the user is a new visitor, he can sign up for an account with us by clicking on the 'Register' button.
-If the user already has an account, he can simply key his credentials and click on the 'LOGIN' button.
-In additon, if the user forgets his password, he/she may click the "Forgot password"
+If the user already has an account, he can simply key in his credentials and click on the 'Login' button.
+In additon, if the user forgets his password, he/she may click the "Forgot password" button.
 ![Login Page](./ReadME_Images/Webpage/LoginPage.png)

 At the sign up page, the user is required to fill in their email, first name and password!